-We believe that Memphis Allies can support law enforcement's public safety goals by providing life-changing services to adults and youth at the highest risk of involvement in gun violence.
+We believe that Memphis Allies can support law enforcement's public safety goals by providing life-changing services to adults and youth.
 We support the critical roles that the police and judicial system must play if Memphis is to be successful.
-It will take all of us.

 We believe that working together, Memphis can reduce homicides by 30% in the next four years.
 We believe this goal is a significant first step toward a safer Memphis and reversing the trend of escalating violence in our community.
-Success will require intense collaboration with existing community safety efforts in our city, such as the City of Memphis' Group Violence Intervention Program, the Shelby County Health Department's Cure Violence initiative and the Memphis Crime Commission's new plan.
+Success requires intense collaboration with existing community safety efforts in our city, such as the City of Memphis' Group Violence Intervention Program, the Shelby County Health Department's Cure Violence initiative, and the Memphis Crime Commission's Safe Community Plan.
 We are glad to contribute to the overall effort to reduce gun violence.
 One life lost to violence is too many.
+It takes all of us.